rtitung95/rtitung95.github.io/_pages/home.md

 Additionally, during my internship at [RR Donnelley](https://www.rrd.com/), I worked with the direct mail marketing research team to increase the profit by targeting customers for diverse domain clients (such as Healthcare, Insurance, Finance, Retail Stores etc.) through applying machine learning models, statistical modeling and data visualization on real-world problems.

-Also, I graduated with a master of science in Information Systems from [Illinois State University](https://illinoisstate.edu/) specialized in Machine Learning, Data Science and Web Development.
+Also, I graduated with a master of science in Information Systems from [Illinois State University](https://illinoisstate.edu/) specialized in Machine Learning, [Web Development](https://illinoisstate.edu/academics/internet-application-development-certificate/), and [System Development](https://illinoisstate.edu/academics/systems-analyst-certificate/).

 ### Research Projects
 #### Contextual Multi-Armed Bandits: